vernonk/webdev-podcasts/README.md

 # Web Development Podcasts

-I love listening to podcasts on web development to and from work and was talking to a friend at work who said, "You should put that on GitHub."
-So, here it is.
-Hope to make this a good resource for people to go to when looking for quality podcasts.

-If you have a podcast that you listen to that you think should be included, open an issue in the issue tracker.
+If you have a podcast that you listen to that you think should be included, open a Pull Request or Issue.

-_Podcast descriptions below pulled from iTunes_

 **Apply Filters**
 http://applyfilters.fm